 The only requirement of a mentor is his or her time.
 By participating in Pathways, you are committing to a minimum of two contacts with your mentee(s) each month.
 The length of the defined mentoring partnership is one term.
-Terms for the 2013-14 school year are:

 How can a mentoring partnership be extended longer than one mentoring term?